How to Get Started with the IronPDF C# PDF Library

 IronPDF offers two modes for rendering PDFs -- Native Mode and Remote Mode -- tailored to fit different development environments:

 Remote Mode (IronPdfEngine): Ideal for cloud and containerized environments like Azure, AWS, and Docker, where dependencies can be managed centrally.
-Also great for native-unsupported or legacy OSes such as
+Also great for natively unsupported or legacy OSes such as Windows Server 2012 and less popular Linux distros.
+Simply install the following package in your project and connect to the IronPdfEngine container:

 Use IronPDF with Remote Engine